vetchium/vetchium/TASKS.md

 - The default values are not properly set in some .tsp files using the = operator.
 Instead we mentioned them in the @doc tag.
 This should be fixed.
 - [] LoadTests should test for EmployerPosts and IncognitoPosts also
 - Errors handling on various forms are not complete.
 400 ValidationErrors are not parsed correctly and appropriate input fields are not red-highlighted.
+- We are too dependent on Docker that if Docker is broken, development stalls.
+We need a fallback way.

 # Future Features